aspose-slides/Aspose.Slides-Documentation/net/_index.md

 Aspose.Slides for .NET is the first and only component that provides functionalities required to manage PowerPoint® documents.

-Aspose.Slides for .NET offers a lot of key features such as managing text, shapes, tables & animations, adding audio and video to slides, previewing slides, exporting slides to SVG, PDF format and more.
+Aspose.Slides for .NET offers a lot of key features such as managing text, shapes, tables & animations, adding audio and video to slides, previewing slides, exporting slides to SVG, PDF, and different formats, and many other capabilities.

 {{% /alert %}}